Jedaian/natural-disaster-pipeline/README.md

 - Message size might be too large (increase with rpk topic alter-config)

 **Spark job fails with Snappy compression error:**
-- This is an M1 Mac issue
+- This is an M1/M2 Mac (ARM64) issue with native compression libraries
-- The code already has `compression=none` to work around it
+- The code already has `option("compression", "none")` to work around it
+- No compression slightly increases file size but ensures compatibility

 **No data in Parquet files:**
 - Check if NiFi is actually fetching data (view the queue)